 The mission of the Center for Urban Education at Cleveland State University is to promote academic success, wellness, and equity in P-20 urban education in Northeast Ohio and beyond through research, evaluation, and technical assistance.
+The Center is a founding member of the Cleveland Alliance for Education Research (CAER), a research-practice partnership with the Cleveland Metropolitan School District and the American Insititutes for Research supported by funding from the U.S. Department of Education, Institute of Education Sciences.
 Center announcements can be found below, and additional information about the Center can be found on the left sidebar menu.

 John Easton Visits the Cleveland Alliance for Education Research

 The Cleveland Alliance for Education Research (CAER) was featured in a story in the Cleveland Plain Dealer in association with a visit to Cleveland from Dr. John Easton, Senior Fellow and past Executive Director of the UChicago Consortium on School Research (CCSR).
 The CCSR is the original education research-practice partnerships on which other partnerships like CAER are modeled.
 Dr. Easton spoke about his experience with CCSR and the important role partnership research in school and district improvement in a forum at the City Club of Cleveland on April 25 and was introduced by Center Director and CAER Executive Committee member, Adam Voight.
 The Plain Dealer article features comments from Drs.
 Easton and Voight.

 Center Collaboration with Cleveland Schools Spotlighted by U.S. Department of Education